meokullu/SubtitleParser/README.md

 - [ ] Safe versions of methods
 - [ ] Offer TrimmedLineIndexList as public
 - [ ] Support different culture options
+- [ ] Some order numbers are not integers.
+E.g 1.1 1.2
+- [ ] Support multiple culture for donations on time marks.

 ## Licence
 No license is required.